contagon/handbook/handbook/0-introductory-overview.md

 Except where indicated otherwise:

 * The terms _bishop_ and _bishopric_ in this handbook refer also to branch presidents and branch presidencies.
 The terms _stake president_ and _stake presidency_ refer also to district presidents and district presidencies.
 For a summary of how the authority of district presidents differs from that of stake presidents, see [6.3](6-stake-leadership.md#63-differences-between-the-authority-of-district-presidents-and-that-of-stake-presidents).
-* References to wards and stakes also apply to branches, districts, and missions.
+* References to wards and stakes generally also apply to branches, districts, and missions.
 * References to Sunday apply to whichever day the Sabbath is observed locally.
 * The term _unit_ refers to wards and branches.
 * References to parents generally also apply to legal guardians.